Port Phillip Bay Snapper Fishing How To Melbourne Reds Rigging

 How To Find Snapper In PPB & Where They Go During The Season

 Once you have your tackle and bait ready the next thing to master is timing.
-I find the first run of Snapper in Port Phillip bay is just before early September or late August around the Full Moon.
+I find the first run of Snapper in Port Phillip Bay is just before early September or late August around the Full Moon.
 Reds use the big tides around the Moon to migrate into the Bay and over the next two moon’s leading up to November.
 This will continue every month through late August to early November.
 School by School they move in and around PPB, eventually peaking early November or late October depending on the Moon.
 Then the spawning process starts.
-This is when you begin to find “Christmas Tree’s” on your Sounder, which will continue to around Christmas, then majority of the fish will leave the bay.
+This is when you begin to find “Christmas Tree’s” on your Sounder, which will continue to around Christmas, the majority of the fish will leave the bay.
 Some Reds will stay and exit closer to Easter when the water temperature starts to cool down.
-So basically its the same every year that the Reds will be scatted around the bay until the start of November before they start to school up for the spawning process.
-I find up and around Mordialloc to Carrum are great place’s to fish in November, then towards Frankston/Mornington in early December.
+So basically it’s the same every year that the Reds will be scatted around the bay until the start of November before they start to school up for the spawning process.
+I find up and around Mordialloc to Carrum are the great place’s to fish in November, then towards Frankston/Mornington in early December.

 Around early Season they can generally turn up anywhere, but I prefer to fish up North towards Melbourne and Altona.

-.Tie A Snapper Rig Perfect For Port Phillip Rigging Tying
+Tie A Snapper Rig Perfect For Port Phillip Bay Rigging Tying